wexi/apollo/README.md

 # General

-apollo.py is a Linux script that helps to select/play [Apollo Group TV](https://apollogroup.tv/) m3u8 content for the [VLC media player](https://www.videolan.org/).
-Your personal details and your live TV channels of interest go into local.py. venus.sh is a shell script that helps to locate TV Series.
-See [What are the M3U & EPG urls](https://help.apollogroup.tv/support/solutions/articles/48000589710-what-are-the-m3u-epg-urls-sports-vod-url-included-).
+**apollo.py** is a Linux script that helps to select/play [Apollo Group TV](https://apollogroup.tv/) IPTV m3u8 content for/by the [VLC media player](https://www.videolan.org/).
+Your apollo subscription details and your live TV channels of interest go into local.py.

+venus.sh is a shell script that helps to locate TV Series.
+See Apollo Group article: [What are the M3U & EPG urls](https://help.apollogroup.tv/support/solutions/articles/48000589710-what-are-the-m3u-epg-urls-sports-vod-url-included-).

 # Usage